Composing Copyless Streaming String Transducers: Composition Construction

-\Cref{lemma:in,lemma:out} imply that any pair of copies of a single variable never occur in a common variable later in the computation.
-Therefore, it is impossible for a diamond to occur in any graph of a run in $T_{13}$, completing our key observation. \begin{theorem} $T_{13}$ is diamond-free. \end{theorem}
+\begin{thm} If $T^1_3$ is the composition of $T^2_3$ and $T^1_2$ constructed according to \autoref{def:nsst_comp}, then $T^1_3$ is diamond-free. \end{thm} \begin{proof} \autoref{lemma:in} and \autoref{lemma:out} imply that any pair of copies of a single variable never occur in a common variable later in the computation.
+Therefore, it is impossible for a diamond to occur in any flow graph of a run in $T^1_3$. \end{proof}